ORNL-Fusion/OEDGE/docs/source/beginner_workspace.rst

 .. image:: oedge_gui_image.png
   :width: 500

-As a final check, we will also be using the underlying plotting routines to better make comparisons between OSM-EIRENE predictions of the plasma parameters to actual experimental data.
+As a final check, we will also be using the underlying plotting routines to make comparisons between OSM-EIRENE predictions of the plasma parameters to actual experimental data.
 Open up a python interpreter in your preferred fashion and test the module with:

 .. code-block::

   >>> import oedge_plots

 We will return to the GUI after running OSM-EIRENE and DIVIMP to generate plots of the results.
 The `oedge_plots` module will be used to write scripts comparing modeling output to experimental data so that we can further refine our model.